PBS Velká Bíteš

+První brněnská strojírna Velká Bíteš, a.s., commonly known as PBS Velká Bíteš, is a Czech aerospace and engineering company based in Velká Bíteš.
+It develops and manufactures small turbojet engines used in unmanned aerial vehicles and missiles, as well as auxiliary power units, aircraft environmental control systems, precision castings and cryogenic equipment.

+Manufacturing at the Velká Bíteš site dates to 1950.
+The plant later developed aerospace equipment including auxiliary power units, before beginning development of its own small turbojet engines in the early 2000s.

+In the 2020s, production expanded substantially amid growing demand for propulsion systems for defence applications.

 History

 The history of PBS VB has been closely related to the company PBS Brno, originally founded in 1814 by Jan Reiff, who established a textile mill near Brno.
 As the company was growing, new facilities were built.
 PBS VB was established in 1950 in Velká Bíteš, Czech Republic to support the industrial development of the region.

 The first products produced in PBS VB were hammer drills and parts for mining and metallurgical pneumatic tools.
 In 1951 the production of fittings started.

 Modernisation and extension of the production capacities connected with an investment casting hall construction were finished in 1970.
 At the same time, the company entered the aviation world by developing an auxiliary power unit for Aero L-39 Albatros aircraft.

 After gaining experience in the technology of auxiliary power units and environmental control systems, in 2004 PBS VB expanded its product portfolio and included propulsion units – turbojet, turboshaft and turboprop engines for small crewed or uncrewed aircraft, UAVs and target drones.

 PBS VB delivers its products globally and since the 1970s more than 7,000 pieces of turbine equipment for the aerospace industry have been manufactured by PBS VB in total.